Installation

 Docker (optional)

 The repo includes cli/Dockerfile for building an image that runs jetty-edge (ingress).
-For developer machines, prefer Composer or PHAR for the jetty CLI.
+For developer machines, install the jetty CLI via the script above (PHAR).

 docker build -f cli/Dockerfile -t jetty-edge ./cli